tetsuo/tetsuo.github.io/content/mailroom.md

 > The maximum number of email destinations in a single batch.

-The collector queries the database for at most **N** tokens at a time (where **N** is the **batch limit**).
+A collector queries the database for at most **N** tokens at a time (where **N** is the **batch limit**).
 Even if 500 tokens are waiting in the database, the collector will only take, say, 10 at a time.
 This imposes a hard cap on the throughput of tokens that can leave the database at once.

 #### Batch timeout

 > The time to wait for accumulating enough notifications to fill a batch.

-The collector waits up to **X** milliseconds before processing incoming notifications (where **X** is the **batch timeout**).
+A collector waits up to **X** milliseconds before processing incoming notifications (where **X** is the **batch timeout**).
 If fewer than the batch limit have arrived during that period, the collector will still dequeue whatever did arrive, but it won't pull more immediately.
 In effect, this sets an upper limit on how long new tokens can linger before being handed over to the email sender.

-#### Example
+##### Example

 If you set: